paramanandnarsinhabhat/Optimizing-Neural-Networks-Hyperparameter-Tuning-with-Keras/source/steps.md

-Certainly!
-Here are the steps to solve the Emergency vs Non-Emergency vehicle classification problem based on the provided code:

 ### Step 1: Import Necessary Libraries and Functions
 - Import essential libraries and functions, including NumPy, Pandas, Matplotlib, Keras, and scikit-learn.